IvanKoskov/EXtractor_Anarchiver/README.md

  ## You may encounter such error

  > "Example App" Not Opened Apple could not verify "Example App" is free of malware that may harm your Mac or compromise your privacy.
+To bypass the "Apple could not verify..." message, go to **System Preferences > Security & Privacy**, then click **Open Anyway** next to the app's name.
+Alternatively, control-click the app in Finder and select **Open** to confirm you want to run it.